mipwise/mip-puzzles/clueless_sudoku/docs/clueless_sudoku_solution.md

 # Clueless Sudoku Puzzle -- Solution

+The sum of the digits in every region is 9.

+The unique solution is the following:

 |     |     |     |     |     |     |
 |-----|-----|-----|-----|-----|-----|
 | 4   | 3   | 1   | 2   | 5   | 6   |